data-catering/data-caterer-docs/docs/setup/guide/data-source/messaging/kafka.md

 # Kafka

-!!! example "Info"

-    Writing data to Kafka is a paid feature.

 Creating a data generator for Kafka.
 You will build a Docker image that will be able to populate data in kafka for the topics you configure.